tilt-dev/api.tilt.dev/docs/index.md

 This will print out all the objects that your current environment supports.
 If you're familiar with `kubectl`, this may look familiar!
 The Tilt CLI supports many of the same verbs and flags as `kubectl`.
-But it manipulatestypes of objects specific to your dev environment instead of Kubernetes objects like Pods and Nodes.
+But it manipulates types of objects specific to your dev environment instead of Kubernetes objects like Pods and Nodes.

 ```